adamsbola/simple_shell/README.md

 exit
 Usage: exit [STATUS]
 Exits the shell.
-The STATUS argument is the integer used to exit the shell.
-If no argument is given, the command is interpreted as exit 0.
+The argument is the integer used to exit the shell.STATUS If no argument is given, the command is interpreted as .exit 0
 Example:

 $ ./hsh